You have 2 PagePops. View

 The district will continue to use its traditional methods for announcing a modification to a school day, including the district website and Infinite campus notification from the superintendent.
 Additionally, the television stations KDKA, WTAE & WPXI will be notified.

-The message will explain that the district is implementing a FID and assignments will be posted by 10:00 AM.
+The message will explain that the district is implementing a FID, and assignments will be posted by 10:00 AM.

 Will every snow day become a FID going forward?

 To use one of the five available FIDs, a school district must first use any snow day already built into the school calendar.
 There are two additional snow days built into the school calendar.
 These two days would be used before a FID day is implemented.
-Additionally, if we have inclement weather that causes a school cancelation before Presidents Day (February 17), we will not implement a FID and instead require students to come to school on February 17.
+Additionally, if we have an event that causes a school cancelation before Presidents Day (February 17), we will not implement a FID and instead require students to come to school on February 17.
 Once all three snow days are accounted for (if February 17 is used as a make up day), any additional days of inclement weather could be declared a FID.

 How does my child access the assignments for the day?

 For students in grades 4-12, assignments (including special areas) will be posted on Google Classroom.
 For grades K-3 students, all assignments from all areas will be communicated electronically by the student’s homeroom teacher.
+School Counselor and School Nurse contacts and availability through email will also be shared.

 How much work will my child be expected to complete on a FID?